sarusso/Reyns/README.md

 **HOST_HOSTNAME**: Host's hostname.

-*Note:* If a variable starts with "from_", then DockerOps will set the value using the IP of the network interface coming after.
+*Note:* If a variable starts with "from_", then Reyns will set the value using the IP of the network interface coming after.
 In example, "from_eth0" will take the value of the IP address of the host's eth0 network interface.

 ### Prestartup scripts
 Coming soon...